ucsb-cs156/w22/_lab/jpa02.md

 In this step, we'll deploy our Spring Boot application to the public internet using Heroku.

-Logged into CSIL (or one of the machines in the CSTL, i.e. Phelps 3525), use this command to login to Heroku at the command line:
+Use this command to login to Heroku at the command line:

 ```
 heroku login
 ```

-**NOTES**:

-* If you are ssh'ing in to CSIL, you may need to use `heroku login -i` which allows you to login without having to go to a browser.

-* If the `heroku login` command doesn't work, you can instead create the Heroku App at the Heroku Dashboard by visiting <https://dashboard.heroku.com/apps>, clicking (at upper right):  "New&nbsp;=>&nbsp;Create New App" and then creating an app with the name <tt>{{page.num}}-<i>ucsbnetid</i></tt> as explained in the instructions below.

 Then, use this command to create a new web app running on heroku.
 Substitute in your UCSBNetId (i.e. your ucsb email *without* the `@ucsb.edu` part.